sohaibnomanahmed/mac-setup/README.md

 ## Install Homebrew
 can be installed from: https://brew.sh
 Then install wget as described at the website and maybe flutter via fvm docs: https://fvm.app.
-You can also install htop to get information about memory and cpu usage
+Activity Monitor can be used to monitor the system htop is not needed.

+To update packages use
 ```
+brew update
-brew install htop
+brew upgrade
 ```

 ## Oh-My-Zsh
 First install Oh-My-Zsh as described on their website: https://ohmyz.sh Then add the the autosuggestions plugin by following the steps on their github: https://github.com/zsh-users/zsh-autosuggestions in the INSTALL.md file, you could install it from homebrew as well (https://formulae.brew.sh/formula/zsh-autosuggestions), but the github version seems cleaner as it adds it to the plugins.